K-Prism: A Knowledge-Guided and Prompt Integrated Universal Medical Image Segmentation Model: Appendix

 \textbf{Analysis of multi-mode training.} Table~\ref{tab7}(a) compares joint training with single-mode training under the same ablation setting as used in the main paper, where models are trained on the M\&Ms and Breast Cancer dataset and evaluated on ACDC and BUS.
 We find that our unified framework achieves performance on par with or better than training each mode individually, while being much more efficient since a single model handles all paradigms simultaneously.
 This indicates that knowledge sharing across modes is beneficial: semantic and in-context learning provide complementary supervision that improves overall representation quality, and interactive refinement benefits from the shared backbone.
 These results highlight the practicality of our unified design, which avoids training separate models yet still delivers competitive or superior accuracy across different segmentation settings.

-\textbf{Analysis of number of the experts.} Table~\ref{tab7}(b) analyzes the effect of varying the number of experts in the MoE decoder.
-We observe a consistent performance improvement as the number of experts increases from 2 to 5, across semantic, in-context, and interactive settings.
-For example, Dice scores rise steadily while the number of clicks required to reach target accuracy decreases.
-However, this comes at the cost of a larger parameter count and higher computational overhead.
-Due to resource constraints, we were unable to scale the model to more experts, but the trend suggests that further increasing expert capacity could unlock additional performance gains.
-This indicates that our approach has strong potential to benefit from larger model scaling, offering a path toward even more powerful segmentation systems.
-From a clinical perspective, stronger large-scale models could provide more accurate and robust initialization across diverse and challenging datasets, thereby improving generalization and reducing annotation workload in real-world medical workflows.
+\textbf{Analysis of number of experts.} Table~\ref{tab7}(b) analyzes the effect of varying the number of experts in the MoE decoder.
+We observe a consistent performance improvement as the number of experts increases from 2 to 5 across semantic, in-context, and interactive settings.
+Dice scores steadily rise while the number of clicks required to reach target accuracy decreases.
+These gains, however, come with larger parameter count and additional computational overhead.
+Due to resource constraints, we were unable to scale beyond five experts, but the trend suggests that larger expert capacity may yield further benefits.
+This indicates strong potential for scaling K-Prism into even more powerful segmentation models, potentially improving initialization robustness and reducing annotation workload in clinical workflows. {To further quantify inference efficiency, we evaluate throughput on the ACDC dataset using a single A100 GPU across different numbers of experts (Table~\ref{tab8}).
+The results show that increasing the number of experts introduces only moderate overhead: the throughput decreases by roughly 1.7 FPS (frames per second) when moving from a plain decoder (1 expert) to a 5-expert MoE decoder.
+Importantly, in practical clinical deployments that typically operate on multi-GPU servers, throughput scales nearly linearly with available GPUs, meaning that adding more experts does not compromise real-time usability.}